 If you're traveling close to the speed of light, they would actually see your heart rate slow down so noticeably that you would not be aging as much as others.

-And that would mean that if you were traveling fast enough that you could arrive in the future maybe only being a few hours older, whereas decades could have been passed for everyone else.
+And that would mean that if you were traveling fast enough, that you could arrive in the future, maybe only being a few hours older, whereas decades could be having been passed for everyone else.

-The technical name for it is time violation.
+The technical name for it is time dilation.

 Well, there has been a long time that people have been talking about other particles.